top of page

 This facility would also require a large substation, and above ground transmission lines.

-• in a zone which is approved for this type of facility
+• In an area not zoned for this type of facility

-This massive facility is not "Community" solar, but rather a PRIVATE/FOR PROFIT facility (profit for AES and the landowner)!
+This IS a PRIVATE/FOR PROFIT facility (profits the AES corp. and landowner)!

 DAC3277B-E5B7-43AA-9D00-C1BD104E3F77.webp

-The demolition of 800 plus acres for this facility would destroy the habitat for thousands of birds and animals and will displace and/or kill any wildlife
+The demolition of 800 plus acres for this facility will destroy the habitat for thousands of birds and animals and will displace and/or kill any wildlife

 that lives in this location.